webrecorder/behaviors/chapter2.md

 return lib.stateWithMsgNoWait('Done!', state);
 ```

-In step three we use the function `childElementIterator` that returns an iterator over the child elements of the supplied parent element and then for each child of the element with `id="videos"` we:
+In `step 3` we use the function `childElementIterator` that returns an iterator over the child elements of the supplied parent element.
+Then for each child of the element with `id="videos"` we:

 - select the video element that is a descendant of the `videoListItems` and play the video
 - increment the number of videos played in our behavior's state